liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 ## Step 2: Defining Global Service Information [](id=step-2-defining-global-service-information)

 A service's global information applies to all of its entities, so it's a good place to start.
-In Liferay IDE, select the *Service Builder* node in the upper left corner of the Overview mode of your `service.xml` file.
+In Liferay @ide@, select the *Service Builder* node in the upper left corner of the Overview mode of your `service.xml` file.
 The main section of the view now shows the Service Builder form in which you can enter your service's global information.
 The fields include the service's package path,